 The lowdown on DIY fashion

 The beauty of DIY is that everything becomes personal.
-“The whole DIY deconstructed, reconstructed fashion, or recycled trend is happening more and more in streetwear within New York,” says Phil.
+“The whole DIY deconstructed, reconstructed fashion, or recycled trend is happening more and more in streetwear within New York,” says Gomez.
 “New York designers are now favoring the DIY aesthetic that’s DIY.
 There’s some work there that is genuinely done and not mass-produced.”

 “I like to find a personal touch to bring to my work that, which is when I know I’m at my best.”

-Thrift for wares at premium vintage like Beacon’s Closet, after finding international fashion inspiration from Dover Street Market, where Phil suggests you “spend a few hours and shop floor by floor.
+Thrift for wares at premium vintage like Beacon’s Closet, after finding international fashion inspiration from Dover Street Market, where Gomez suggests you “spend a few hours and shop floor by floor.
 You can find unique brands there.
 It’s the only place in New York to get your hands on certain things.”

-To achieve Phil’s “whimsical with an edge aesthetic,” the stylist suggests “shopping with intuition to look for pieces that provoke emotion.”
+To achieve Gomez’s “whimsical with an edge aesthetic,” the stylist suggests “shopping with intuition to look for pieces that provoke emotion.”
 Be prepared to enter the zone where you teeter on the edge of comfort to elevate your style, and go beyond trends.